migopp/migopp.dev/src/thoughts/close.md

 ## The hack

 I called this a hack, but that's clickbait.
-It is true that closures should be a feature implemented by the compiler, but it's aslo possible to implement it in C itself.
+It is true that closures should be a feature implemented by the compiler, but it's also possible to implement it in C itself.
 How?

 Well, let's start by considering what a closure is, exactly.